 Turn on your computer and press <Delete> to enter BIOS Setup during the POST (Power-On Self-Test).
-Go to Peripherals\SATA And RST Configuration, make sure SATA Controller(s) is enabled.
-To create RAID, set SATA Mode Selection to Intel RST Premium With Intel Optane System Acceleration (Figure 1).
-Note: When using a PCle SSD, make sure to set the Use RST Legacy OROM item under Peripherals\SATA And RST Configuration to Disabled.
-Then depending the M.2 connector you use, set the corresponding PCle Storage Dev on Port XX item to RST Controlled.
-Finally, save the settings and exit BIOS Setup.
+Under Settings\IO Ports\SATA And RST Configuration, make sure SATA Controller(s) is enabled.
+To create RAID, set SATA Mode Selection to Intel RST Premium (Figure 1).
+Then save the settings and restart your computer.
+(If you want to use NVMe PCle SSDs to configure RAID, make sure to set NVMe RAID mode to Enabled.)

-To use the EZ RAID feature, follow the steps in "C-1."
-To configure UEFI RAID, follow the steps in "C-2."
-To enter the legacy RAID ROM, refer to "C-3" for more information.
+To configure UEFI RAID, follow the steps in "C-1."
+To enter the legacy RAID ROM, refer to "C-2" for more information.
 Finally, save the settings and exit BIOS Setup.